Skip to main content

 • Company: Auto-filled.
 This shows the company you’re creating the profile for.

 • Company Code: Auto-filled.
-This is a generated code for the selected company.
+This is the selected company's generated code.

-• ⚠️ Note: This list is curated by Shireburn and includes a range of sectors, from Advertising, marketing and PR service to Hotels and lodging and beyond.
+• ⚠️ Note: This list is provided by Shireburn and includes a standard range of industries, from Air transport to, Hotel and Telecommunications.

 • Description: Whatever you type here will inform JET—and its AI capabilities—about the structure and needs of your organisation, so treat it as more than just an opportunity to advertise your company's portfolio.